martinbremmer/cyclonedds/docs/dev/dds_security_effort.md

 This means some additional effort, compared to just a code drop.
 But it is not expected to be major.

-- Authentication plugin (in progress)
+- Authentication plugin (done)
-- Access Control plugin (todo)
+- Access Control plugin (in progress)
 - Cryptography plugin (in progress)